ahmedburale/SurgicalOutcomeAnalysis/README.md

 # Surgical Outcome Analysis

 This project analyzes surgical outcome data to explore cost, profit, and resource usage in surgical procedures.
-The analysis includes advanced SQL queries, visualizations, and a machine learning model for prediction, all developed using DataSpell IDE.
+The analysis includes advanced SQL queries, visualizations, and a machine learning model for prediction.

 ## Project Setup